manfredsteyer/temp-blog/index.md

 ```

 If several features needed to use the same state, we could also pull the call to ``forBookingDomain`` up to the app level.

+## Conclusion

+This article showed the following aspects:

+- Top-level routes are directly defined when bootstrapping a Standalone Component.
+- For lazy loading, we can directly point to further routing configurations but also to Standalone Components.
+- Each route can introduce a further injection scope.
+For this, Environment Injectors are used.
+- ENVIRONMENT_INITIALIZER are used to initialize an Environment Injectors.
+- A library can expose a function, setting up all the providers it needs.
+This function is called in other parts of the application where the library is consumed.